s4wave/spacewave/README.md

 Bldr uses the Aperture stack to build modular UIs and applications.

+Plugin bundles are executed as native processes or WebAssembly WebWorkers.

 The compiler can target multiple deployment strategies:

 - Daemon: running as a native Go process.